ModelOriented/kernelshap/README.md

 - uses sufficiently large batches, and
 - turns off the Keras progress bar.

-The results are not fully reproducible though.
+(The results are not fully reproducible.)

 ```r
 library(keras)